MI-DPLA/combine-docker/README.md

 Containers are shutdown with the command `docker-compose down`, which is perfectly safe and encouraged!
 However, **do not** include the `-v` or `--volumes` flag to that command, which will remove **all** volumes associated with the services in the `docker-compose.yml` file.

 Docker does a relatively good job protecting named volumes, but this simple command would wipe data from Combine.
+You can find [more information about the command `docker-compose down` here](https://docs.docker.com/compose/reference/down/).

 ## Installation and First Build